matrix-org/matrix-spec-proposals/proposals/3291-muting.md

 ## Proposal

-This MSC proposes that clients disable muted tracks (as is almost instantaneous) and extends the `SDPStreamMetadata` object (see [MSC3077](https://github.com/matrix-org/matrix-doc/pull/3077)) to allow indicating the mute state to the other side using the following fields:
+This MSC proposes extending the `SDPStreamMetadata` object (see [MSC3077](https://github.com/matrix-org/matrix-doc/pull/3077)) to allow indicating the mute state to the other side using the following fields: